From Unlearning to UNBRANDING: A Benchmark for Trademark-Safe Text-to-Image Generation: Benchmark

 Formally, the final Visual Similarity Score is defined as:

-where $\phi(\cdot)$ denotes the CLIP visual encoder, $\tau = 0.2$ is the rejection threshold, and $\text{VLM}(\cdot)$ represents the score generated by the VLM.
+where $\phi(\cdot)$ denotes the CLIP visual encoder, $\tau$ is the minimum similarity threshold, and $\text{VLM}(\cdot)$ represents the integer score generated by the VLM.
 This hybrid approach ensures that $\mathcal{S}$ is robust to adversarial perturbations while remaining sensitive to the structural integrity required for high-quality unbranding.

-\paragraph{Unbranding Quality Score ($\mathcal{U}$)} While the Brand Presence Score (\( \mathcal{B} \)) measures the residual visibility of brand elements and the Visual Similarity Score (\( \mathcal{S} \)) quantifies perceptual fidelity to the original image, these two dimensions must be jointly considered to assess overall unbranding quality.
+\textbf{Unbranding Quality Score ($\mathcal{U}$).} While the Brand Presence Score ($\mathcal{B}$) measures the residual visibility of brand elements and the Visual Similarity Score ($\mathcal{S}$) quantifies perceptual fidelity to the original image, these two dimensions must be jointly considered to assess overall unbranding quality.
 A model that fully removes the brand but substantially alters the object or composition cannot be considered successful.